 Attribute Description INPUT Path to input file.
 OUTPUT Name used in output file generation.
 OUTDIR Name of directory used to store generation output files.
 OBJECTIVES List of objectives to be used.
 DVARS List of optimization variables to be used.
 CONSTRAINTS List of constraints to be used.
 INITIALPOPULATION Size of the initial population.
 STARTPOPULATION A generation file (JSON format) to be started from (optional).
 In case the number of individuals of the provided file is lower than INITIALPOPULATION, it creates the remaining individuals randomly within the bounds of the DVARS.
 In case the number of individuals is greater it takes the first INITIALPOPULATION individuals.
 NUM_MASTERS Number of master nodes.
 NUM_COWORKERS Number processors per worker.
 DUMP_DAT Dump old generation data format with frequency, default: false.
 DUMP_FREQ Dump generation data format with frequency, default: 1 DUMP_OFFSPRING Dump offspring (instead of parent population), default: true.
 NUM_IND_GEN Number of individuals in a generation.
 MAXGENERATIONS Number of generations to run.
 EPSILON Tolerance of hypervolume criteria, default: 0.001.
 EXPECTED_HYPERVOL The reference hypervolume, default: 0.
-HYPERVOLREFERENCE The reference hypervolume, default: 0.
-The reference point (real array) for the hypervolume, default: origin.
-CONV_HVOL_PROG ONE_PILOT_CONVERGE Converge if change in hypervolume is smaller, default: 0. default: false SOL_SYNCH INITIAL_OPTIMIZATION Solution exchange frequency, default: 0.
-INTIAL_OPTIMIZATION Optimize speed of first generation creation (useful when number of infeasible DIDTH CONTROL solutions large), default: false BIRTH_CONTROL Enforce strict population sizes, default: false.
+HYPERVOLREFERENCE The reference point (real array) for the hypervolume, default: origin.
+CONV_HVOL_PROG Converge if change in hypervolume is smaller, default: 0.
+ONE_PILOT_CONVERGE default: false SOL_SYNCH Solution exchange frequency, default: 0.
+INITIAL_OPTIMIZATION Optimize speed of first generation creation (useful when number of infeasible solutions large), default: false BIRTH_CONTROL Enforce strict population sizes, default: false.
 If true, population sizes and generations are strictly as defined by INITIALPOPULATION, NUM_IND_GEN and the classic genetic algorithm.
 If false, optimisation is done to keep all workers busy at all times.
-This means that population sizes can be larger (in case INITIAL_OPTIMIZATION is true) and individuals might MUTATION DOOD A DILUTY have been created in a previous generation.
+This means that population sizes can be larger (in case INITIAL_OPTIMIZATION is true) and individuals might have been created in a previous generation.
 MUTATION_PROBABILITY Mutation probability of individual, default: 0.5.
-MUTATION Mutation type of an individual ("OneBit" (single gene), "IndependentBit" CENTE MUTEURION PROPERTY (default, multiple genes)) GENE_MUTATION_PROBABILITY Mutation probability of single gene (used in "IndependentBit" mutation only), DECOMPLIATION DOOR DIVINI default: 0.5.
+MUTATION Mutation type of an individual ("OneBit" (single gene), "IndependentBit" (default, multiple genes)) GENE_MUTATION_PROBABILITY Mutation probability of single gene (used in "IndependentBit" mutation only), default: 0.5.
 RECOMBINATION_PROBABILITY Probability for individuals to combine (crossover), default: 0.5.
-CROSSOVER Method of child generation based on two individuals ("Blend" (default), an may an aggayer the "NaiveOnePoint", "NaiveUniform" or "SimulatedBinary") SIMBIN_CROSSOVER_NU Simulated binary crossover parameter v , default: 2.0 SIMTMPDIR Directory where simulations are run.
+CROSSOVER Method of child generation based on two individuals ("Blend" (default), "NaiveOnePoint", "NaiveUniform" or "SimulatedBinary") SIMBIN_CROSSOVER_NU Simulated binary crossover parameter v , default: 2.0 SIMTMPDIR Directory where simulations are run.
 TEMPLATEDIR Directory where templates are stored.
 FIELDMAPDIR Directory where field maps are stored.
 DISTDIR Directory where distributions are stored (optional).
 RESTART_FILE H5 file to restart the OPAL simulations from (optional).
 Each individual copies the H5 to its simulation directory in order to avoid overwriting of the original file.
 This attributes is used together with RESTART_STEP.
 RESTART_STEP Restart from given H5 step (optional).
 Used together with RESTART_FILE.

-Table 41: Attributes for the command OPTIMIZE.
+Table 44: Attributes for the command OPTIMIZE.